jagrit-goyal/BiteXpress/README.md

 ### Student Registration
 1. Go to the homepage and click "Sign Up as Student"
 2. Fill in your details with your Thapar email ID
-3. Provide your 9-digit roll number, hostel, year, and branch
+3. Provide your 9-digit roll number, hostel, and year
 4. Create a secure password and complete registration

 ### Shop Owner Registration
 1. Click "Sign Up as Shop Owner" on the homepage
 2. Enter your personal and shop details
-3. Select your shop location and type
+3. Enter your shop location and select shop type
-4. Wait for admin verification (automatic for demo)
+4. Optionally upload a shop image during registration
+5. Registration is automatically approved for demo purposes

 ### Placing Orders (Students)
 1. Browse available shops on your dashboard